Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Background

 \subsection{Design Spaces and Performance Spaces}

 In design, we often frame a design as a point in some design space, without loss of generality across data modalities.
 However, we also often care about the functional performance of generated designs.
 We can similarly frame a design's multi-objective performance as a point in some multi-dimensional performance space.
-In Table~\ref{tab:overview}, we indicate which metrics make sense to apply to the performance space and which make sense to apply to the design space.
+Many metrics can reasonably be evaluated in either space, but some only make sense in one (Tab.~\ref{tab:overview}, col. 6).